Aeration

 or expensive undertaking.
 It's not complicated and it doesn't have

-be pricey.
-You should put your money in more important things when
+You should put your money in more important things when basically

-basically the aeration system should be a reliable and clean source
+the aeration system should be a reliable and clean source of circulation

 You want to build your own aeration system?